 WHAT IS THE MERCURY PRIZE?

-The Barclaycard Mercury Prize promotes the best of UK and Irish music and the artists that produce it.
+The Mercury Prize promotes the best of UK and Irish music and the artists who produce it.
 This is done primarily through the celebration of the 12 ‘Albums of the Year’.

 HOW MANY CATEGORIES ARE THERE?

 The Prize has no categories, and is open to all genres of music.
-It can only reflect what’s released in a given year – so the genres represented, whether indie, dance, electronica, urban, folk, jazz… tend to vary from year to year
+There are 12 shortlisted ‘Albums of the Year’ and 1 overall winner.
+The genres of music that are represented tend to vary from year to year.

 WHEN DID THE MERCURY PRIZE START?